mmilchev/GrandmasterOverflow/README.md

 Gameplay instructions:
 ---------------------
 The game has a build-in tutorial.
-I recommend jumping straight into the game, rather than continue reading here.
+I recommend jumping straight into the game, rather than reading the instructions below.
 Nevertheless, I will explain what the game is about and how to play it here.

 Grandmaster Overflow is a puzzle game, in which you need to fill the board with tiles as much as you can.
 Mainly, that happens through navigating the path of 'flows'.
 A 'flow' is a tile, which spreads in 4 direction every turn and will destroy itself when there isn't anywhere to go.
 Furthermore, if 2 or more 'flows' meet, they will self destruct as well.
-You can place and remove blocks to control 'flow' movement.
-There are currently 23 levels to explore.
+You can place and remove blocks to control the 'flow' movement.
+Currently, there are 23 levels to explore.